R-Dineshbabu/Github-user-project/readme.md

-This is about fetch the user detail sfrom the github server
+This is about fetch the user details from the github server